About KCAC

 Our Team

-Barav BarzaniPresident
+Barav BarzaniPresident and Founder

 The Kurdistan Center for Arts and Culture (KCAC) aims to revolutionize cultural engagement in Kurdistan and shape how its cultural heritage is perceived globally, presenting an authentic and unifying vision of Kurdistan through its vibrant culture and art beyond political divisions.